-Exit Consoles by clicking File to open pull-down menu, click Exit.
-Screen will close; you will be logged off.
+2. Exit Consoles by selecting File > Exit.
+The screen will close; you will be logged off.

 Figure 3-11.
-Exiting M6 User Console, User Logoff
+Exiting User Console, User Logoff

-After exiting from the M6 User Console, the domain server and CEP servers remain running in the background.
-If it is necessary to stop these components, they must be shutdown manually.
+After exiting from the User Console, the domain server and CEP servers remain running in the background.
+If it is necessary to stop these components, they must be shut down manually.
 This can be accomplished from the command prompt or in Services (Windows).

-3. Shut down servers in Command Prompt by typing: "q" [Enter].
+3. If the service was started with "-console" mode, you can shut down servers using the Command Prompt by typing: "q" [Enter].
 Repeat this for each running service.
-This procedure can be used only if the service is started with "-console" mode.
-Use apnet utility to shutdown M6 services regardless of the location or start procedure.
+To shut down services regardless of the location or start procedure, use the apnet utility.